Obad94/openai-apps-sdk-examples/pizzaz_server_python/README.md

 Which vars matter?
 - None are strictly required.
 With nothing set, the server serves widgets via CDN and uses sensible defaults.
-- Set PIZZAZ_ASSET_ORIGIN + PIZZAZ_ASSET_HASHED=false for hot reload from Vite.
+- PIZZAZ_ASSET_ORIGIN + PIZZAZ_ASSET_HASHED=false: hot reload from Vite (TEMPLATE_VERSION auto-bumps in this mode if unset).
-- Set PIZZAZ_ASSET_ORIGIN + PIZZAZ_ASSET_HASHED=true for serving local hashed assets after a build.
+- PIZZAZ_ASSET_ORIGIN + PIZZAZ_ASSET_HASHED=true: serve local hashed assets after a build.
-- Set TEMPLATE_VERSION to force ChatGPT to refetch the ui:// template on demand (auto-bumps in dev unhashed if unset).
-- ASSET_HASH is advanced; skip it unless you need to target a specific build or force CDN.
+- ASSET_HASH and TEMPLATE_VERSION are not required; they’re omitted from .env.example.
+Use only if you need advanced control.